Most Extreme Elimination Challenge: Episodes

 The premise of Most Extreme Elimination Challenge (as distinct from Takeshi's Castle) is a game show that is hosted by the eccentric characters Vic Romano (Vic Wilson) and Kenny Blankenship (Chris Darga), along with the field marshal Captain Tenneal (John Cervenka) and the field reporter Guy LeDouche (John Cervenka).
 The announcer (John Cervenka) would begin each episode with this standard introduction:

 When the show was transitioning away from its full name, it briefly added "Most Extreme Elimination Challenge!" to the end of the opening.

-Eventually the opening introduction was changed to:
+Eventually, the opening introduction was changed to:

 Usually, two or three teams of contestants compete in several turn-based and head-to-head challenges.
 The only episode done without a competitive team base was the first episode ever made, which was simply centered around the stereotypical antics of college girls.
 Even though this was the first episode made, it was the seventh episode of season one to air.
-Most other competitive teams do not truly have a real-life rivalry (e.g., Season 1, Episode 2 "Donors vs Addicts"), while others such as Democrats vs Republicans vs Third Party do.

 The contestants compete in a variety of challenges, usually four per episode, but occasionally as many as six.
 The challenges are extremely hard, and a majority of the contestants fail to complete the challenges.
 Throughout the show, painful failures to complete challenges are reviewed by Vic and Kenny in the "MXC Impact Replay" (briefly given sponsor names like the "Snickers Satisfies Replay" and the "Slim Jim Snap of the Day"), which is essentially a sports-themed playback feature.
 Occasionally, the Impact Replay is used for Kenny's pleasure, in looking at the female contestants, items, or random events in the series which he finds funny or disappointing.
 Contestants who do complete a challenge earn points for their team.
 The team with the most points at the end of the episode wins the competition.
 At the end of each episode, Kenny counts down the ten "Most Painful Eliminations of the Day", which usually focus on the events shown in the Impact Replay, but sometimes includes random events that involved the main or recurring characters.

-Kenny and Vic, along with any other people around them at the end of the show, all end the episode by saying: "Don't get eliminated!"
+Kenny and Vic, along with any other people around them at the end of the show, all end the episode by saying: "Don't get eliminated!" initiated by one of the two asking "What do we always say?"